-According to the Washington Post the royal wedding between Meghan Markle and Prince Harry could cause American tax headaches for British royal family because of IRS review.
+According to the Washington Post, the royal wedding between Meghan Markle and Prince Harry could cause American tax headaches for British royal family because of IRS review.

-It is a modern fairytale: Hollywood actress marries British prince.
+It is a modern fairytale: a Hollywood actress marries a British prince.
 But the upcoming wedding of Britain’s Prince Harry to American actress Meghan Markle will come at a price: the United States’ IRS reviewing the assets of the royal family.

 Buckingham Palace announced that Markle would become a British citizen after her wedding next year.
 There is a big obstacle in the way: American tax laws.
 All US citizens have a TAX and Foreign Bank Account Reporting (FBAR) obligation, wherever they live or work in the world.
 This is governed by the American law FATCA and enforced by intergovernmental agreements between many countries and the US.
 A member of the royal family would be treated just like anyone else.